pratiman-91/pratiman-91.github.io/_posts/2020-09-01-Installing WRF from scratch in an HPC using Intel Compilers.md

 4. NetCDF
 5. JasPer

-Generally, these libraries should be their (except for Jasper).
-If you do not have those then install using the steps below or you directly start from Step 5:
+Generally, these libraries should be there (except for Jasper).
+If you do not have those, then install using the steps below, or you directly start from Step 5:

-### Setting up the environemnt for Intel compilers
+### Setting up the environment for Intel classic compilers
 ```bash
 export CC=icc
 export FC=ifort